 Lewis University

 Just 35 miles from Chicago, Lewis University is a Catholic university with a rich history of preparing students for professional careers.
-With more than 80 undergraduate majors and 35 graduate programs, Lewis is sponsored by the De La Salle Christian Brothers with over 320 years of teaching experience in the Lasallian tradition (Lewis “About”).
+With more than 80 undergraduate majors and 35 graduate programs, Lewis is sponsored by the De La Salle Christian Brothers with over 320 years of teaching experience in the Lasallian tradition.

 Lewis’s BA in political science not only will give you a comprehensive background in government and politics but will strengthen your critical thinking and communication skills, allowing you an advantage in political science careers.
 You will complete 128 credits that include core courses, electives, and advanced writing requirements.
 Sample courses include American National Governments, Comparative Government, and Western Political Thought.